igsemenov/Streamer_HPS_DGSEM/README.md

 This repository contains the source code accompanying the following paper:

-**I. L. Semenov, K.-D. Weltmann "A spectral element method for modelling streamer discharges in low-temperature atmospheric-pressure plasmas"**
+**I. L. Semenov, K.-D. Weltmann "A spectral element method for modelling streamer discharges in low-temperature atmospheric-pressure plasmas"**, https://arxiv.org/abs/2111.06210

 The code is written in the Python programming language (Python 2.7.16 was used).